 Certain advanced sperm function tests are performed to address more complicated issues related to the sperm quality.
 These tests relate to the ability of the sperm to swim through the cervical mucus and penetrate the egg, its potential of survival after ejaculation and whether it can successfully attach to the egg to form an embryo.
 These tests are suggested only in very rare cases.

 All these tests have become a part of the diagnostic and treatment plan for couples these days, and they are as important as female fertility testing.
 Timely and accurate diagnosis ensures that the treatment is carried out in a speedy and effective manner.

-Gaudium IVF is a reputed infertility clinic which provides all kinds of advanced diagnostic tests for male and female infertility.
+Gaudium IVF is a reputed IVF centre which provides all kinds of advanced diagnostic tests for male and female infertility.
 Contact here for a free second opinion from Dr Manika Khanna, the renowned fertility specialist at Gaudium IVF.